sweetkane/stonks/readme.md

 # 📉 STONKS.0.2 📈

-This is a quick/dirty pet project of mine, which I used to experiment with a ton of techs such as
+This is a quick/dirty pet project of mine, which I used to experiment with a ton of tech such as
 - transformers
 - pytorch
 - cuda